July Promo: 4% Management Fee (Available In: NC, OH, SC, TX, VA)Learn More

 HoustonMarket GuideTexas

-Your monthly guide to rental conditions in Houston metro.
-This is our June 2026 report, covering May 2026 rental data: what rents looked like last month, what's driving the market, and what it means if you own a rental home.
+Your monthly guide to rental conditions in Houston Metro.
+This is our July 2026 report, covering June 2026 rental data: what rents looked like last month, what's driving the market, and what it means if you own a rental home.

 MetricValueChange